Merck Manual

-A thorough preoperative medical evaluation may require input from nonsurgical consultants (eg, internists, cardiologists, pulmonologists) to help assess surgical risk.
-Such consultants may also help manage preexisting disease (eg, diabetes) and help prevent and treat perioperative and postoperative complications (eg, cardiac, pulmonary, infectious).
-Psychiatric consultation is occasionally needed to assess capacity or help deal with underlying psychiatric problems that can interfere with recovery.
+A thorough preoperative medical evaluation is typically done by a general internist or specialists in areas relevant to a patient's comorbidities (eg, cardiologists, pulmonologists).
+Such consultants may help manage preexisting disease (eg, diabetes) and help prevent and treat perioperative and postoperative complications (eg, cardiac, pulmonary, infectious).
+Psychiatric consultation is occasionally needed to assess capacity or help manage underlying psychiatric problems that can interfere with surgery or recovery.

-Because not all surgical procedures are elective, the acuity and type of proposed operation should be considered as well as the patient's risk with surgery.
-For example, if an emergency procedure is required (eg, for intra-abdominal hemorrhage, perforated viscus, necrotizing fasciitis), there is usually no time for a full preoperative evaluation.
-However, the patient's history should be reviewed as expeditiously as possible, particularly for allergies and to help identify factors that increase risk of emergency surgery (eg, history of bleeding problems or adverse anesthetic reactions).
+For procedures that are not elective, the acuity and type of proposed operation should be considered as well as the patient's risk with surgery.
+In addition, if an emergency procedure is required (eg, for intra-abdominal hemorrhage, perforated viscus, necrotizing fasciitis), there is usually not time for a full preoperative evaluation.
+However, the patient's history should be reviewed as expeditiously as possible, particularly for allergies and to help identify factors that increase risk of emergency surgery (eg, anticoagulant therapy or a bleeding disorder or prior adverse anesthetic reactions).

 History

-A relevant preoperative history includes information about all of the following:
+A relevant preoperative history includes all of the following:

 If an indwelling bladder catheter may be needed, patients should be asked about prior urinary retention and prostate surgery.